microsoft/service-fabric-traefik/README.md

 This repo includes:

-* `TraefikProxyApp`: an example Service Fabric application, consisting of:
+* `TraefikProxyApp`: an example Service Fabric application, referencing two guest executables:
-  * `server.exe`: The guest executable that fetches endpoint information from Service Fabric that are configured to use Traefik via Service Manifest Extensions, and exposes the summarized configurations for `traefik.exe` to consume in real-time
+  * `server.exe`: Performs service discovery on a sf cluster, fetches endpoint information and publishes the config to be consumed in real-time
-  * `traefik.exe`: The guest executable that implements a Reverse Proxy using Traefik.
-It reads configuration fetched from server.exe
+  * `traefik.exe`: Implements a reverse proxy using Traefik config read from the dynamic config file

-## Building & Getting latest Executable
+## Clone, Build and get Latest Executables

-1. At the moment application package comes with server.exe, which includes latest serviceFabricDiscovery changes.
-Can also add changes to serviceFabricDiscoveryService and then manually build binary.
-Use similar steps mentioned under method 2:Using go [Building and Testing - Traefik](https://doc.traefik.io/traefik/contributing/building-testing/#build-traefik), to build server (e.g "go build .\cmd\server").
-Once the server executable has been built, replace the default executable under ./src/TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Fetcher.Code
+1. Users can clone the github repo and make changes to server/fetcher app under /serviceFabricDiscoveryService.
+Once changes have been made the binary can be manually built ("go build ./cmd/server") and moved to the correct sf code package ("./TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Fetcher.Code").

-2. Get latest traefik.exe from [traefik github page](https://github.com/traefik/traefik/releases) and place under ./src/TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Code
+2. Get latest traefik.exe from [traefik github page](https://github.com/traefik/traefik/releases) and place it under its corresponding sf code package ("./TraefikProxyApp/ApplicationPackageRoot/TraefikPkg/Code")

 ## Updating manifest file